 - Birth or adoption of children or grandchildren.

-- Changes in your health or that of a loved one.
+- Changes in your health or that of a loved one — particularly if care needs are becoming foreseeable.

-Updating your estate plan is not just about making changes; it’s about ensuring that your wishes are respected and your loved ones are protected.
-By regularly reviewing and updating your estate plan, you can have peace of mind knowing that your affairs are in order.
+Updating your estate plan is not just about making changes — it’s about ensuring that your wishes are respected and your loved ones remain protected as circumstances evolve.
+By regularly reviewing and updating your estate plan, you can have peace of mind knowing that your affairs are in order and your family is safeguarded.

 The Role of Professionals in Estate Planning